CLaughter/css-button-library-upgrade/README.md

 ### Also, though a bit more complex, it is very easy to create any new button

-### with a few variable or simply change a characteristic like the
+### with a few variables or simply change a characteristic like the

 ### background color.